Protospi/db-capstone-project/README.md

    - Share the Git repository with others involved in the project.
    - Allow others to view, review, and contribute to the code by providing appropriate access permissions.

-Please refer to the subsequent lectures and readings for detailed instructions on using Git, MySQL, Python, and Tableau for the project.

-## Project Steps

-Follow these steps to complete the Little Lemon Restaurant Database Schema and Entity Relationship Modeling project:

-1. Set up a Git repository to manage the project code and track changes.
-2. Design the database schema for the Little Lemon restaurant, considering tables, relationships, and attributes.
-3. Create the necessary SQL statements to create the database and tables in MySQL.
-4. Implement the database schema by executing the SQL statements in MySQL.
+4. **Design the Database Schema**:
+   - Create a normalized ER diagram adhering to 1NF, 2NF, and 3NF.
+   - Identify entities, attributes, primary keys, and foreign keys.
+   - Define data types and constraints.

+5. **Implement the Data Model**:
+   - Use MySQL Workbench's forward engineer method to implement the Little Lemon data model in the MySQL server.
+   - Name the database as "LittleLemonDB".
+   - Export the LittleLemonDB as a single contained SQL file and save it in the "db-capstone-project" folder.

+6. **Show Databases in MySQL Server**:
+   - Write SQL code inside MySQL Workbench SQL editor to show all databases in the MySQL server.
+   - Check if the Little Lemon database ("LittleLemonDB") is included in the list.

+7. **Develop a Python Application**:
-5. Develop a Python application to communicate with the MySQL database.
+   - Develop a Python application that communicates with the MySQL database.
-6. Write code to handle user input and update the database based on bookings and guest visits.
+   - Write code to handle user input and update the database based on bookings and guest visits.
-7. Test the Python application to ensure it correctly interacts with the database.
+   - Test the Python application to ensure it correctly interacts with the database.

-8. Explore the data using Tableau to extract meaningful information and generate visualizations.
+8. **Explore Data using Tableau**:
+   - Extract meaningful information from the database using Tableau.
-9. Analyze the data in Tableau and identify patterns or trends relevant to the restaurant's operations.
+   - Generate visualizations and analyze the data for patterns or trends relevant to the restaurant's operations.

+9. **Documentation and Collaboration**:
-10. Document the project, including the schema, SQL statements, Python code, and Tableau visualizations.
+   - Document the project, including the schema, SQL statements, Python code, and Tableau visualizations.
-11. Update the Git repository with all project files and changes made during the development process.
+   - Update the Git repository with all project files and changes made during the development process.
-12. Collaborate with others by sharing the Git repository and allowing them to review and contribute to the code.
+   - Collaborate with others by sharing the Git repository and allowing them to review and contribute to the code.